Abdulwhbhussain/Microverse_portfolio_project/README.md

 # 📖 Microverse Portfolio Project <a name="about-project"></a>

-My First Project at Microverse with Html and CSS to create Portfolio website to Understand Software Engineering and Web Development.
+My First Project at Microverse with Html and CSS and Javascript to create Portfolio website to Understand Software Engineering and Web Development.

 ## 🛠 Built With <a name="built-with"></a>